adopted-ember-addons/ember-data-factory-guy/README.md

 ##### handleCreate

-  - Use chainable methods to build the response.
+  - Use chainable methods to build the response
     - match
       - attributes that must be in request json
     - andReturns
       - attributes to include in response json